 Open Scholarship as a paradigm consists of three dimensions:

-Open output, comprising specific content / products from open publishing, open data, open source, open education, open access, and similar open movements.
+Open output, comprising specific content / products from the fields of open publishing, open data, open source, open education, open access, and similar open movements.

-Open practices, describing how we as citizens working in and with academia search and find, create and disseminate the elements of 1), such as e.g. open science practices for research-focused activities, open educational practices including open pedagogy and open teaching and learning in its many facets in more general terms, citizen science, scholarly communication and outreach, as well as all intersecting, overlapping and/or converging practices resulting from all domains of scholarly practice.
+Open practices, describing how those working in and with academia search and find, (co-)create and disseminate the elements of 1), such as e.g. open science practices for research-focused activities; open teaching and learning in its many facets including open educational practices and open pedagogy; citizen science; scholarly communication, outreach and collaboration.

 This definition is an adaption and remix of earlier definitory elements taken from Veletsianos and Kimmons (2012), Weller (2014), and DeRosa and Jhangiani (2018).